parse-community/docs/_includes/android/files.md

 jobApplication.saveInBackground();
 ```

-Retrieving it back involves calling one of the `getData` variants on the `%{ParseObject}`.
+Retrieving it back involves calling one of the `getData` variants on the `ParseObject`.
 Here we retrieve the resume file off another JobApplication object:

 ```java
 ParseFile applicantResume = (ParseFile)anotherApplication.get("applicantResumeFile");